(404) 509-4655

 Sews is a huge, elegant goof ball who has three lovely gaits and a jump with clear, pretty knees.
 He feels great and has made it very clear that he is ready for a job!
 What job does Sews need?
 He could succeed at pretty much anything – eventing, dressage, fox hunting, jumpers, and even hunters for his daisy cutter movement.

-That said, Sews absolutely needs a herd… and he needs to have someone in that herd who can keep him in line.
+more info : Sews absolutely needs a herd… and he needs to have someone in that herd who can keep him in line.
 He's not mean at all, just can be the annoying little brother type.

 Under saddle he is pretty uncomplicated and has ridden and competed for the last three months by a capable junior, and has been in my program a couple days a before and after.
 He is successfully and “fancily” showing off his flat work and happily popping over small fences (to increase as he keeps coming along).